BrickRigs-AI/BRMM/README.md

 ### Uploading Mods:

-Any BRMK modder can upload their mod to BRMM via the [this website](https://beta.brmm.ovh)
+Any BRMK modder can upload their mod to BRMM via [this website](https://beta.brmm.ovh)

 ## Credits:
 - [TLM](https://github.com/anonymous-editor): For creating the first BRMM and giving the idea behind it.